MoserMichael/dockerdashphp/notes/notes-talk.md

 Ok, that was an intro to docker, now let's look at my docker dashboard project, the dashboard gives you a different way to access the functionality of the docker command line tool.
 I want to show you how to use the dashboard, but I will also show the equivalent docker CLI commands for each action.

-- Let's download the script for starting the dashboard:
+- Let's download the script for starting the dashboard (this command appears in the description of this video)
 ```
     curl https://raw.githubusercontent.com/MoserMichael/phpexercise/main/run-in-docker.sh >run-in-docker.sh
 ```

-- First, let's make this script runnable.
+- let's make this script runnable.

 ```
     chmod +x ./run-in-docker.sh